FlaviusHouk/CBS/Readme.md

 ### Build

 ```
-cbs --build projName
+cbs --build projName buildConfigName
 ```

 When build is started two additional folders will be created if they does not exist: obj and bin.
 First one contains object file for each processed source file and the second one contains compiled binary file - build artifact.

 While build is executed all compiler output and build commands for each file are printed in console you're using.
 All compile and link errors are printed as well.

 By default gcc compiler is used.

-For now only builds without debug info and default optimization level is supported.
+In this version there are two default build definitions: Debug and Release.
+Both will build elf executable with c11 language standard.
+Debug config uses -g option to produce debug info and Release uses -O1.
+Currently there is no opportunity to add build build definition with cli interface and you have to edit "BuildConfigurations" section in cpd file.